 City of Lancaster Green Infrastructure Projects

-City of Lancaster will continue work on several Green Infrastructure projects with its contractor, Rogele Inc. Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
-Locations for the remainder of 2017 and into 2018 will include:
+City of Lancaster will continue work on several Green Infrastructure projects in the fall-winter 2018-19.
+Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
+Locations for the remainder of 2018 and into 2019 will include:

 Ocean Ave (Ruby to Pearl)